New Restaurants in Bend, Oregon (2023)

 JIA Asian Street Kitchen

 Inspired by Asian Street food, JIA Asian Street Kitchen is an inventive and exciting new eatery in Bend’s food scene.
 The word “Jia” means family in Mandarin, and this new spot is serving up family style dishes meant to be shared.
 Pulling flavors from all across Asia, JIA’s menu boasts spicy green beans, pork belly bao, vegetable pho, and more.
 Come enjoy the greenery and whimsical ambiance of this must-try spot.
-JIA Asian Street Kitchen is open Monday-Saturday starting at 4:30.
+JIA Asian Street Kitchen is open Monday-Saturday from 11:30am-2:30pm, and 4:30-8:00pm.
 19570 Amber Meadow Dr.

 Photo Courtesy of Tina Paymaster Photography